Is Social Media Making Teens More Anxious and Depressed?

 Air travel is the backbone of global connectivity, carrying more than 4.5 billion passengers annually.
 It is also statistically the safest mode of long-distance transportation.
 Still, every crash makes international headlines, and certain airlines have historically recorded more incidents than others.
 The concrete answer: Based on documented crash data up to September 2023, American Airlines … Read more

 By 2025, 1 in 5 adults worldwide is projected to have obesity, yet no country is on track to meet the 2025 targets.
 Low- and middle-income countries are seeing the fastest increases, the highest obesity rates, and the lowest chances of meeting WHO targets.
-High BMI costs global healthcare systems $990 billion annually, making up … Read more
+A high BMI costs global healthcare systems $990 billion each year, … Read more

 Cardioversion Death Rate